liplum/FightAndWeapon/README.md

     @Override
     public float getStrengthDelta() {
-        return 5;//It means that if there are a weapon with it , the weapon's Strength Attribute will increase 5.
+        //It means that if there are a weapon with it , the weapon's Strength Attribute will increase 5. return 5;
     }

     //If you didn't overwrite it, it would release the skill in the original weapon core's version.
     @Override
     public boolean releaseSkill(ILanceCore core, LanceArgs args){
         //Do somethings.
-        //Or you can even call the original weapon core's releaseSkill(LanceArgs) and add more(such as more particles). return true;//It stand for success of this releasing.
+        //Or you can even call the original weapon core's releaseSkill(LanceArgs)
+        //and add more(such as more particles).
+        return true;//It stand for success of this releasing.
     }